Why and How to Invest in Startups

 Angel investing

-Angel, or “seed” investors, are wealthy individuals who invest their own capital into startup companies during the early stages of development, receiving an ownership stake in return.
+Angel investors are often wealthy individuals who invest their own capital directly into startup companies during the early stages of development, receiving an ownership stake in return.
 On top of the financial requirements (at least $10K, sometimes $1 million in liquid assets), typically angel investors possess a strong network and direct personal relationships with the founders of a startup to get a foot in the door.
-The most successful startups can typically choose who they partner with, which means it’s important to ‘bring something to the table’ in order to be allowed to invest in these companies.
+The most successful startups can typically choose who they partner with, which means it’s important to ‘bring something to the table’ to be allowed to invest in these companies.
 Angel investors will generally invest in seed-stage startups, giving these companies the much-needed cash flow to get to the last stage of technical development and market entry.
 More than just capital, angel investors often can provide valuable technical skills, market insights and a network to help a startup to grow and accelerate.

 Advantages of angel investing